"I'm much happier and I'm finally comfortable in my own skin!"

 I’ve been on a cut since the beginning with occasional maintenance breaks while I was on vacations.
 I’m not going to lie, I have a hard time restricting the amount of food I eat!

-My goal now is to get down to 18% body fat or around 120 lb before I begin a reverse diet/bulk.
+My goal now is to get down to 18% body fat or around 120 pounds before I begin a bulk.

 Besides the weight loss, I absolutely LOVE and am constantly amazed by what my body is actually capable of!
 I NEVER thought I could do a pull-up, but I did!
 I NEVER thought I could do dips, but I did!
 I NEVER thought I could run, but I did in a recent back-to-back 5K and 10K.